 At the Public Hearing where the Overlay was approved, Council directed City staff to monitor the effectiveness of the Overlay, consult with communities along 109 Street within the Overlay’s boundaries, and to prepare further amendments to the Overlay if necessary.

-- Encouraging mixed use development along 109 Street, north of Whyte Avenue
+- Adding incentives to encourage mixed use development along 109 Street

 The changes are being made to ensure consistency in development along the city’s main streets.

 City staff are also proposing to amend the boundaries of the Main Streets Overlay to capture portions of main streets that were previously omitted.
 These areas include:

 - Adding the eastern portion of 82 Street, north of the Yellowhead to provide consistency along the street